weecology/data-sharing-paper/data_sharing_ms.md

 * Mention development of metadata standards?
     * Standards are still in development (EML), but the important thing is that you _have_ metadata

+* layout and presentation should be easy to read
+    * don't 'bury' important details
+    * don't make it overly wordy or confusing

 3. Provide an unprocessed form of the data
 ------------------------------------------